Pauan/Immutable/doc/doc.rst

     var x = SortedDict(...);

-    // No keys / values, but same sort as `x` x.removeAll();
+    // No keys / values, but has the same sort as `x` x.removeAll();

 ----